Elaine Burdeshaw

 Carla leads Appleseed’s reform agenda centered at the intersection of poverty and the criminal justice system.
 She is a frequent speaker on the human rights crisis in Alabama prisons and has contributed to statewide and national publications on the topic.

 A native of Florence, Alabama, Carla earned a B.A. in English and History from Huntingdon College in Montgomery.
 In 2009, she earned a J.D. from the University of Alabama School of Law with a certificate in Public Interest Law.
+She is a graduate of Leadership Alabama, and a member of Shepherd of the Hills Lutheran Church.

 Email Carla at carla.crowder@alabamaappleseed.org